mhenson1989/group_one_project/README.md

 ## **Project Outline**

+The purpose of our project is to use machine learning, specifically a linear regression model, in order to predict future housing prices by zip code and by date within major Texas Zip Codes.

 **1. Broad Questions**
     - *Can we use machine learning to predict sales trends by date and by region/zip code?*
     - *When evaluating the linear regression model, there are statistically significant spikes in price that do not align with the trend line of the model.
 We would like to explore the spikes and see if there is correlation between the sales spikes and historically significant events (i.e. COVID, housing bubbles, recessions, etc.)*